pyeventsourcing/eventsourcing/docs/topics/domain.rst

 ===========================

 The :func:`~eventsourcing.utils.register_topic` function
-can be used to register an old topic for a class that has been moved or renamed.
-When a class is moved or renamed, unless the old topic can be resolved to the class in its new location, it won't be possible to reconstruct an event or aggregate from its stored domain events.
+can be used to register an old topic for an object that has been moved or renamed.
+When a class object is moved or renamed, unless the old topic is registered, it will not be possible to resolved an old topic.
+If an aggregate or event class is renamed, it won't be possible to reconstruct instances from previously stored events, unless the old topic is registered for the renamed class.

+This also supports nested classes.
+For example, by registering an old topic for a renamed aggregate, topics for nested classes that were created using the old enclosing name will resolve to the same nested class on the renamed enclosing class.

+This will also work for renaming modules and packages.
+If a topic for an old module name is registered for a renamed module, topics for classes created under the old module name will resolve to the same classes in the renamed module.
+And if a topic for an old package name is registered for the renamed package, topics for classes created under the old package name will resolve to same classes in the same modules in the renamed package.

+See the examples below.

 .. code:: python